 - Employee Code of Responsible Conduct

 - Penn State Principles

-The staff at Counseling and Psychological Services (CAPS) welcomes all students and embraces a philosophy respectful of diversity.
+The staff at the Counseling Center welcomes all students and embraces a philosophy respectful of diversity.
 We are supportive of clients' gender, race, sexual orientation, cultural and religious backgrounds, and abilities.
 We are committed to helping all students deal with discrimination and identity issues.